-The Vision of the Association of University Anesthesiologists (AUA) is the advancement of academic anesthesiology as a dynamic specialty that makes substantive contributions to medicine, science, and society.
+The (new) Vision of the Association of University Anesthesiologists (AUA) is the advancement of academic anesthesiology as a dynamic specialty that makes substantive contributions to medicine, science, and society.

-- mentorship of academics in anesthesiology;
+- Mentorship of academics in anesthesiology;

-- promotion of diversity and inclusion in academic anesthesiology;
+- Promotion of diversity and inclusion in academic anesthesiology;

-- facilitation of professional growth throughout the careers of educators, academic leaders, and researchers in anesthesiology;
+- Facilitation of professional growth throughout the careers of educators, academic leaders, and researchers in anesthesiology;

-- organization of an outstanding annual meeting and provision of networking opportunities to academics in anesthesiology.
+- Organization of an outstanding annual meeting and provision of networking opportunities to academics in anesthesiology.